 Welcome to the Hull and East Riding Branch of nsif!

-nsif was founded by chef David Nicholls following an accident in which his son, Daniel, was left paralysed from the neck down.
+nsif was founded by chef David Nicholls following an accident in which his son, Daniel, was left paralyzed from the neck down.
 Daniel had been standing in water between the safety flags on Bondi Beach, when he dived into an oncoming wave, hit an unseen sandbank and broke his neck.

 There are 3 million people worldwide living with paralysis caused by spinal cord injury.
 Around 130,000 people join them every year.
 David was determined to do everything he could to see his son, and others living with spinal injury, walk again.
 Therefore he set up nsif.